Private Puppy Training

 Teeth brushing

-Ages 7 – 25 weeks old are welcome.
-Starting this program at 7 weeks old is ideal because your puppy will still be in the socialization phase of brain development and positive experiences will be remembered for a lifetime.
+Ages 8 – 20 weeks old are welcome.
+Starting this program at 8weeks old is ideal because your puppy will still be in the socialization phase of brain development and positive experiences will be remembered for a lifetime. - What if my puppy is alreay showing signs of fear or aggression?

 Food, bone, toy or bed guarding